ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 ### Enable Multi-stage pipelines preview feature

-In this example we'll be using a [YAML pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema).
-You'll need to enable the Multi-stage pipelines preview feature for this to work.
+To use a YAML Pipeline that can deploy to an Environment, you'll need to enable the Multi-stage pipelines preview feature.

 Open the User settings menu in the top right corner and choose Preview features.